-Sewing lingerie can be very well done with home sewing machine.
-You will only need two basic stitches: straigth stitch and zigzag stitch.
-When sewing other underwear, an over-locker will come in very handy, unless you own a sewing machine that has a good stretch stitch and that feeds the fabric evenly.
+Sewing lingerie can be very well done with your home sewing machine.
+You will only need two basic stitches: straight stitch and zigzag stitch.
+When sewing other underwear, an over-locker will come in very handy, unless you own a sewing machine that has a good stretch stitch and an even feed.

-Before you start sewing, it is good to check the thread tension of the sewing machine (the upper thread can be quite loose).
-It is easiest to test with the materials under work each time.
+Before you start sewing, it is good to check the thread tension of the sewing machine (the upper thread can be a bit looser than normally).
+Test the stitches on the materials you are working with.
 A good stitch can be recognized from the fact that it is not too tight and the upper or lower threads do not form loops in the opposite side of the fabric.
-It is difficult to give precise adjustment instructions, because they depend on the sewing machine and the age of the machine, as well.

-straight stitch, length of the stitch about 3mm (combining the pieces)
+- Straight stitch, length of the stitch about 3mm (sewing pieces together)

-zigzag stitch, length of the stitch about 1.5mm and width about 3.5mm (topstitch of the cup, attaching the straps and hook tape)
+- Zigzag stitch, length of the stitch about 1.5mm and width about 3.5mm (attaching the straps and closure)

-When selecting bra materials, the most important thing is that the band fabric is stretchy.
-Also, the band fabric can be quite snug, especially in larger bra sizes.
-When you are looking for suitable materials, compare them to the materials of ready bras.
-In the MB method, the bra cup always has a lining, on top of which the actual cup is built on.
-This makes it possible to use many different kinds of fabrics as the top material of the cup.
-You can even use a non-stretchy fabric, in which case the pieces are bias cut to make them ”fit” better.
-A non-stretchy fabric also requires larger seam allowances.
-The best cup is, however, made from a slightly elastic, quite thin fabric or lace.
+In the Make Bra method, the bra cup always has a lining, on top of which the actual cup is built on.
+This makes it possible to use several different kinds of fabrics as a cup cover.
+You can even use a non-stretchy fabric, in which case the pieces are bias cut to make them fit better.
+A non-stretchy fabric also requires larger seam allowances at the outer edges of the cup.
+The easiest cup fabric especially for a beginner is a low stretch, thin fabric or lace.

-You can place the parts of the bra pattern on the fabric quite freely, depending on the fabric figures or amount of fabric available.
+You can lay the bra pattern pieces on the fabric quite freely, depending on the fabric pattern and amount of fabric available.
 The most important thing is that the right and the left side are placed symmetrically.
-The MB bra patterns include seam allowances, so you do not need to do anything else than to cut the pattern off the sheet and it is ready to be used.
-However, it is recommend to add extra material 3-4cm on bra back seam in case alteration is necessary.
+The Make Bra patterns include seam allowances, so you do not need to do anything else than to cut the pattern pieces off the sheet and they are ready to be used.
+However, it is recommend to add extra material 3-4 cm (1 1/8″) on bra back seam in case alteration will be necessary.

-When cutting underwear pieces, I use a cutter and a cutting mat meant for patchwork.
-With the cutter, it is easy to follow the edge of the pattern paper and the cutting will be precise and neat.
+For cutting the most preferred option is to use a cutter and a cutting mat meant for the patchwork.
+With the cutter, it is easy to follow the edge of the paper pattern and the cutting will be precise and neat.
 If you use scissors, draw the outline of the pattern carefully on the fabric before cutting.
-Use a pen with a small point for drawing.
-The patterns can be taped to the fabric from a few points, so they stay in place better.
-Leave the patterns on top of the cut pieces, so it will be easier to combine the pieces as you go on.
+The patterns can be taped on the fabric from few points, so they stay in place better while cutting.
+Leave the patterns on top of the cut pieces.
+It will be easier to find the right pieces as you go on.

-Bras are properly fitted in the stage when they are nearly finished and the straps are attached in the front.
-The proper size of the band is concluded by pinning the band at the back to a correct tightness.
+Bras are finally fitted in the stage when they are nearly finished.
+The straps are pinned on the upper edge of the cup.
+The proper size of the band is determined by pinning the band at the back to a correct tightness.
 The band should be fairly tight and firm.
-After you have pinned the band, attach the straps in the back in suitable places with pins.
+After you have closed the band, attach the straps on the back at suitable distance from each other.
 Mark the center-back and the places of the straps with pins.

 The best way to try on panties is to finish them and put them on!
-You will make them so fast and from such a small amount of fabric that if they turn out to be the wrong size, they will certainly fit to someone else.
+You will make them so fast and from such a small amount of fabric that if they turn out to fit poorly on you, they will certainly fit on someone else.